-How do you prepare your workforce for the next five years or even ten years?
+How do you prepare your team for the workforce tomorow, in the next five years or even ten years?
 Do you remember what ten years ago looked like?

 Tradition — the handing down of information, beliefs, or customs from one generation to another.
 Classroom training may be the traditional approach, and it may have been effective for quite some time, but as we see, things are changing and they are changing at an extremely fast pace!